-Seismic activity along the Sundhnúkur crater row remains relatively low.
-Typically, a few earthquakes are recorded each day and are generally located between Stóra-Skógfell and Sýlingarfell.
-In recent days, however, weather conditions have decreased the sensitivity of the seismic monitoring system.
+Seismic activity in the Sundhnúkar crater row remains relatively low.
+A few earthquakes have been recorded daily, most of them located between Stóra-Skógfell and Sýlingarfell.
+On some days in the past week, bad weather has affected the sensitivity of the seismic monitoring system, potentially obstructing the detection of the smallest earthquakes.

 Read moreUpdated 10 August 2023